-We found one study on mathematics instruction conducted by McKenzie, Marchand-Martella, Moore, and Martella (2004).
-This study used a prepublication program, Connecting Math Concepts-K, to teach typically developing three- to five-year-old children and children with developmental delays (see Table 5 on page 25).
+We found one study on mathematics instruction conducted by McKenzie, Marchand-Martella, Moore, and Martella (2004) using the prepublication program, Connecting Math Concepts-K, with typically developing three- to five-year-old children and those with developmental delays (see Table 5 on page 25).
 Positive findings were noted on various measures after completing 30 lessons of this program.